gavinlyonsrepo/pic_32_projects/projects/OLEDCH1115/README.md

 1. OLEDBitmap function

-Bitmaps are written directly to screen, not buffer, Updating the buffer will overwrite them(unless bitmap set to buffer)  Use vertical addressing draw mode to make  bitmap.
+Bitmaps are written directly to screen, not buffer, Updating the buffer will overwrite them(unless bitmap set to buffer)  Use vertical addressed data  to make  bitmap.

-2. OGdrawBitmapBuffer function
+2. OGdrawBitmapBufferXX function

-Bitmaps are written to buffer.
-Use horizontal addressed draw mode to make bitmap.
+Bitmaps are written to buffer with these functions

+* OGdrawBitmapBufferHa , Use horizontal addressed data to make bitmap.
+* OGdrawBitmapBufferVa ,  Use vertical addressed data  to make  bitmap.

 *User adjustments*